woutersf/MauticEmailSupressionBundle/README.md

 **How it works:**
 - The suppression check happens before email sends
-- If the current date matches a suppressed date for the email or campaign, the email is not sent
+- If the current date matches a suppressed date for the email or campaign, the email is not sent on that day
-- Emails are not queued or delayed - they are simply skipped
+- Emails remain in the queue and will be sent on non-suppressed dates
-- This ensures compliance with blackout periods
+- This ensures compliance with blackout periods while maintaining email delivery on allowed dates

 ## Configuration